 The kitchen is well stocked with all the special little touches for holiday living, while the two upstairs bedrooms are warm and comfortable with wonderful antique pieces and finishing details.

-Sitting room with wood burning stove with logs provided, flat screen TV with Freeview and DVD player, books and games.
+Sitting room with wood burning stove with logs provided, small TV with Freeview and DVD player, books and games.

 Dining room / study with dining table (seats 4), wood burning stove, desk.

 Kitchen with underfloor heating, electric oven, electric hob, microwave, fridge / freezer, dishwasher.
 Large pantry with ample storage.

 Utility room with washing machine, tumble dryer and basin.

 Cloakroom with WC.